Chapter 1: light and flickering

 “Thor!
 Thor, stop!”

 Suddenly, he couldn’t move.
 He growled at Loki, who had taken a step back and whose eyes had widened in fear.
 He simply did not care.
 He smelled the blood in the air, and it was sweet.
-That seemed to triggered something immediately, and inwardly there was a sense that something was wrong.
+That triggered something immediately, and inwardly there was a sense that something was wrong.

 As quickly as he felt the rage fill him, he felt it subside.
 Thor was left heaving and shuddering and tired.
 The high that he felt still sang in his blood, but his senses had come back to him.